Ledjlale/Nutrixious/README.md

 Focus on Android only! (and Linux for debugging).

-- Pototype! (ugly interface and unstable)
+- Prototype! (ugly interface and unstable)
 - Exercises and programs can be set.
 - A physical training on a program can be done.
 - Training can be saved after doing it.